Fidelta8/The-Making-of-the-Atomic-Bomb/README.md

 The paper is a .pdf file named "The Making of the Atomic Bomb.pdf", in which is written the whole theory and are shown the results of the various calculations.
 Every codes are written in C++.
-Each of the folders/branches contains a README file, which explain step-by-step what is made in that context, a .cpp file that can be compiled with any compilator (personally I have used Virtual Studio 2022) and a Windows executable file (.exe) which allows to a Windows user to run directly the code; moreover, the folders, which follow the order of the
+Each of the folders contains a README file, which explain step-by-step what is made in that context, a .cpp file that can be compiled with any compilator (personally I have used Virtual Studio 2022) and a Windows executable file (.exe) which allows to a Windows user to run directly the code; moreover, the folders, which follow the order of the